Duration: 3 years full time

 An Economics with Political Studies degree at Royal Holloway will equip you with an enviable range of practical skills and can lead into a variety of career paths.
 The knowledge and skills developed in an economics degree will make you highly employable.

-We will help students to recognise their own strengths, skills and abilities so that they can make strong applications for their chosen job or further study.
+We will help you to recognise your own strengths, skills and abilities so that you can make strong applications for your chosen job or further study.

 Including politics into your studies at Royal Holloway provides you with a wide range of important transferable skills, enabling you to approach problems in a rigorous, analytical and critical way and to communicate clearly and concisely in both speech and writing.
 Our graduates leave us with skills and knowledge that not only makes them attractive to employers in a broad spectrum of careers, but prepares them for further advanced study and research.

-Home and EU students tuition fee per year*: £9250
+Home (UK) students tuition fee per year*: £9,250

-International students tuition fee per year**: £16500
+EU and international students tuition fee per year**: £21,000

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.

-***These estimated costs relate to studying this particular degree programme at Royal Holloway.
+***These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing etc., have not been included.